Almond Milk Is Bad For The Environment And Your Health!

 Regular cow’s milk has around 150 calories per cup.
 In contrast, unsweetened almond milk has around 45 calories per cup3.
 There are other pros4: one serving of almond’s milk provides half of your daily Vitamin E, and is usually consumed by people who also want to control their blood sugar.
 However, as good as almond milk might seem on the surface — and as popular as it is — there are many issues related to its consumption.

 What’s Actually in Almond Milk

 As any almond milk aficionado would tell you, some brands are definitely better than others.
-The creamy consistency is one reason that draws people to almond milk over coconut or soy milk.
+The creamy consistency is one reason that draws people to almond milk over other plant based milk alternatives.

 However, that creamy consistency is completely artificial.

 Silk, a popular brand that can be found in the vast majority of supermarkets, contains the following ingredients: water, almonds, and a “vitamin and mineral blend,” which includes: calcium carbonate, vitamin eacetate, vitamin A palmitate and vitamin D2.

 Almond milk also contains sea salt, locust bean gum, gellan gum, and ascorbic acid.
 Other brands utilize carrageenan, which is present in most popular dairy products, notably ice cream.
 In studies, this has been linked to gastrointestinal issues5.

 Some people wonder whether their dairy issues aren’t with dairy at all, but rather with carrageenan in most processed dairy products.

 Another issue with the water-additive nature of almond milk is that it’s not nutritious enough to feed to infants who are relying on milk for their sole sustenance during the first year of life.